yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/all-issues.md

 type: docs
 ---

-This page documents known issues you may encounter and suggested workarounds  when migrating data from MySQL, PostgreSQL, or Oracle to YugabyteDB Voyager.
+This page documents known issues you may encounter and suggested workarounds when migrating data from MySQL, PostgreSQL, or Oracle to YugabyteDB.

 #### Index on timestamp column should be imported as ASC (Range) index to avoid sequential scans